strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 Once the installation is complete, your browser automatically opens 2 tabs.

-The first tab ([http://localhost:1337/admin/auth/register-admin](http://localhost:1337/admin/auth/register-admin)) is the Admin Panel, it's for the backend of your app.
+The first tab ([http://localhost:1337/admin/auth/register-admin](http://localhost:1337/admin/auth/register-admin)) is the Admin Panel, it's for the back end of your app.

 Complete the form to create the first Administrator user:

 ![Registration screen in admin panel](../assets/quick-start-guide/qsg-starters-part1-01-register.png)

-The second tab ([http://localhost:8000](http://localhost:8000)) is for the frontend of your app, and you can already see the Gatsby blog in action:
+The second tab ([http://localhost:8000](http://localhost:8000)) is for the front end of your app, and you can already see the Gatsby blog in action:

 ![Gatsby blog front end](../assets/quick-start-guide/qsg-starters-part1-01-gatsby_fe.png)